Welcome to OSCEdays Toronto 2017!

 How will this be used?

-Challenges will be posted to the global OSCEdays community to potential collaborators around the world.
+Challenges and presentations are posted on the OSCEdays community event page to potential collaborators around the world.
 Through OSCEdays, we can unlock solutions to challenges while contributing to a global resource to help others around the world.
 Everything that is produced from OSCEdays is open source, meaning that you can freely use it for your project or idea (as long as you give credit appropriately).

 - First place: Cloud Database to Transfer Collected Food Waste Diversion Data